Barbados

 Ta sekcja jest cennym narzędziem dla dyrektorów finansowych firm i menedżerów ds. kredytów.
 Dostarcza informacji na temat praktyk płatniczych i windykacyjnych stosowanych w danym kraju.

-Growth driven by tourism
+Growth driven by tourism and investment in green energy

-Continuation of budget consolidation
+Ongoing budget consolidation

-Governance facilitated by a stable political environment
+Governance facilitated by a stable institutional environment

 Inny kraj o podobnym ryzyku krajowym